Past Event - Video Available | July.20.2015 | 8:30am - 10:00am (Eastern Daylight Time)Orrick New York

 Jeremy is the founder and chair of Orrick’s Public Policy Group.
 He has built a highly innovative practice that helps disruptive companies protect/secure their competitive advantage at all levels of state government in all 50 states.

-Jonas Robison, a Senior Associate in Orrick’s New York office, is a member of the Structured Finance Group.
+Jonas Robison, counsel in Orrick’s New York office, is a member of the Structured Finance Group.
 He has a broad financial regulatory practice, including frequently advising on derivatives regulations and CFTC matters.
 His practice also focuses on securitization and negotiating derivatives transactions.